9 amazing free things to do in Santa Cruz Galapagos and other tips

 Galapagos National Park Rules

-There are common sense rules that we should follow all the time, not only in the Galapagos National Park.
-I was happy to see that these rules are strictly implemented with a lot of controls, with the help of the local nature guides and people involved in conservation.
+There are common-sense rules that we should follow all the time, not only in the Galapagos National Park.
+I was pleased to see that these rules are strictly enforced with numerous controls, thanks to the assistance of local nature guides and individuals involved in conservation.

 Among others: